danielquinn/pyletheia/README.rst

     private key, it can be verified by reading the public key at that URL.

-Your public & private key will be stored in ``${HOME}/.aletheia/``.
+Your public & private key will be stored in ``${ALETHEIA_HOME}``.
 For Aletheia to work, you need to publish your public key on a website somewhere so it can be used to verify files later.

 Sign an image with your private key